RifleBlade/Simplex-File-Organizer/README.md

 Source will be added later if it reaches 1000 Downloads

 ## Note
-It lags when you browse so follow me on X for updates and don't worry it will be fixed.
+It lags when you browse so follow me on X for updates and don't worry v1.1 is the solution.